Harákmbut language: Grammar

 Verbal pluractionality is marked on verbs, as well as habitual -ika and iterative -e.
 The perfective aspect marker -a(d)n also codes volitionality (whether an action was performed intentionally), while non-volitionality is marked with -o(d)n.
 Verbs can be marked with a spatial or associated motion.

 The basic word order is Subject-Object-Verb, with occasional Object-Verb-Subject in thetic clauses.

-Vocabulary

-Loukotka (1968) lists the following basic vocabulary items for Toyeri (also spelled in other sources as Toyoeri), a variety of Harákmbut.